fortrabbit/help/docs/craft-3-tune.md

 ### Async Queue Plugin

 For most queue workloads the `ostark/craft-async-queue` plugin mitigates the problems described above.
-There is further configuration required, just install it like any other plugin.
+There is no further configuration required, just install it like any other plugin.
 See the [guide on Github](https://github.com/ostark/craft-async-queue) understand what it does.

 ### Worker Job